List of Elena of Avalor characters: Higgins

+Doña Paloma

-Doña Paloma (Constance Marie) is the magister of the trading guild, she is described by Esteban as the most important leader in Avalor.
+Doña Paloma (voiced by Constance Marie) is the magister of the trading guild, she is described by Esteban as the most important leader in Avalor.
 In "Navidad", it is revealed that Doña Paloma owns an emporium.
 In "Captain Mateo", she becomes Esteban's replacement on the Grand Council.

+Carmen

-Carmen (Justina Machado) is the co-owner of Cafe Angelica and the sister of Julio who works as a chef.
+Carmen Guzman (voiced by Justina Machado) is the co-owner of Cafe Angelica and the sister of Julio who works as a chef.

+Julio

-Julio (Jaime Camil) is the co-owner of Cafe Angelica and the brother of Carmen.
+Julio Guzman (voiced by Jaime Camil) is the co-owner of Cafe Angelica, Magister of Trade and the brother of Carmen.

+Jiku

-Jiku (Lucas Grabeel) is the leader of the small magical creatures called the Noblins, who are known to transform into dogs and turn anything into gold.
+Jiku (voiced by Lucas Grabeel) is the leader of the small magical creatures called the Noblins, who are known to transform into dogs and turn anything into gold.

+Marlena

-Marlena (Gaby Moreno) is a singer and Mateo's family friend.
+Marlena (voiced by Gaby Moreno) is a singer and Mateo's family friend.

+Prince Alonso

+Prince Alonso (voiced by Tyler Posey) is a charming, handsome prince of the kingdom of Córdoba.
+He is also selfish.

+Charoca

+Charoca (voiced by Tituss Burgess) is a Rocador, a creature made of rock, who can spew or cool down volcanic flames.
+He lives on a monfuego in the kingdom of Avalor.